AlbiCarle/Deep-Probabilistic-Scaling/README.md

 DPS was implemented for a research paper presented to [COPA2024](https://www.copa-conference.com/) on the basis of the concept paper

 Carlevaro, Alberto, et al. "Probabilistic Safety Regions Via Finite Families of Scalable Classifiers." arXiv preprint arXiv:2309.04627 (2023).

+The full paper will be available in the proceedings of the conference.